b-o-l-l-a/python-tutorial/README.md

 - Creating new columns in the DataFrame to make it appropriate for analysis

 ### In order to use this repo, you must do the following beforehand
 At some point, we'll get more detailed, step-by-step instructions on each of the following.
 In the meantime, this provides a list of tasks needed to get started.
-Below this list, you'll find definitions to each of the required tools.
+Below this list, you'll find definitions to each of the required tools, if you're not familiar

 - Create a [github](https://github.com/) account
 - If on Windows, download [Git Bash](https://gitforwindows.org/)